samcartersmith/cds/packages/illustrations/README.md

   - PR number?: Copy/paste your PR number
   - Skip the rest (press enter to use defaults)

+8. Run `yarn release` to generate website changelogs.

-8. Commit and push the changes to your existing PR
+9. Commit and push the changes to your existing PR

-9. When the Percy diffs are ready, share them with the Illustrations DRI for approval.
+10. When the Percy diffs are ready, share them with the Illustrations DRI for approval.
 Merge your PR once the DRI has signed off.

-10. Locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits), manually rebuild `package-cds-illustrations`, and deploy to `corporate::cds-illustrations` when the build is complete
+11. Locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits), manually rebuild `package-cds-illustrations`, and deploy to `corporate::cds-illustrations` when the build is complete

-11. After the deploy has succeeded, verify that the new package was published at the [production Coinbase NPM registry](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master).
+12. After the deploy has succeeded, verify that the new package was published at the [production Coinbase NPM registry](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master).
 It usually takes about 10 min or so for the package to be uploaded.
 Look for the version number at the bottom of the artifact list in the [package directory](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master/@cbhq/cds-illustrations/-/@cbhq/cds-illustrations-0.0.1.tgz).

 ### Release Setup